 - Study Subject: The post-holders are expected to become next-generation research leaders and will make specialist contributions in at least one of the following areas, aligned to our areas of research strength and existing activities:

 - Behavioural change interventions for improved public health and social cohesion in the developing world

 - Circular economy and sustainable development, including management of natural resources

 - Global flood risk and resilience

 - Scholarship Award: Salary (Grade H3): £38,779 to £49,888 pa incl.
 London Weighting.

 - Nationality: International students are eligible to apply for this fellowship.

-- Number of Scholarships: Up to 4 scholarships are available.
+- Number of Scholarships: Up to 4 opportunities are available.

 - Scholarship can be taken in the UK